A Level Course Outline

 A theme is set by the exam board, in the spring term, and will have approximately 10 school weeks to respond, producing a new body of practical work.
 The examination has a timed component - 15 hours, completed over a series of days, during which you are expected to produce an exceptionally well-refined finished piece of artwork.

 What Challenges Will I Face In Art and Design?

 What Careers Can Art and Design Lead To?

 There are multiple career paths to pursue within the creative industries.
-Fine Art, Design for Textiles, Fashion, Product, Furniture, Ceramics, Graphics, Illustration, Architecture, Interior design, Theatre, Television, Film, Photography, Advertising, Galleries, Museum and Heritage.
+Fine Art, Architecture, Art Therapy, Animation, Illustration, Design for Textiles, Fashion, Product, Furniture, Ceramics, Graphics, Interiors, as well as set or costume design for Theatre, Television, Film, Photography and Advertising, plus Galleries, Museum and Heritage..

 Structure of the Course

 This course will be taught for 5x 1hour lessons per week in year 12 and 6x 1hour lessons per week in year 13, these lessons will usually be blocked as 2-3 hour slots.
 Homework will be set weekly and deadlines must be adhered to.
 Research and first-hand experience of works of art and design at galleries is essential.

 Part 1: Practical work (72 marks)